 How to Sell Rental Property with Tenants North Carolina

-If you’re a landlord in North Carolina planning to exit the rental business, you may have already considered putting your property up for sale.
-While you have every right to do this, the process can be wrinkled with challenges if there’s still a tenant in residence.
-You may see yourself going through legal issues that can delay or even prevent you from selling the property in North Carolina.
+If you're a North Carolina landlord planning to exit the rental business, you may have already considered putting your property up for sale.
+While you have every right to do this, the process can be wrinkled with challenges if there's still a tenant in residence.
+You may see yourself going through legal issues that can delay or even prevent you from selling the property.

-Can You Sell a Rental Property with Tenants in North Carolina?
+Can You Sell a Rental Property with Tenants North Carolina?

 Yes.
-You can legally sell a rental property in North Carolina even if it is occupied by tenants.
+You can legally sell a rental property even if it is occupied by tenants in North Carolina.
 In fact, many real estate transactions these days involve rental properties that are being sold even with tenants in residence.